echogarden-project/echogarden/docs/Tasklist.md

 ### Text language detection
 * Deploy and add the new n-gram based text language detection model

-### Segmentation
-* See if it's possible or useful to reliably use eSpeak as a segmentation engine.

 ### Subtitles
-* Split long words if needed.
-This is especially important for Chinese and Japanese
+* Split long words if needed
+* Clauses shouldn't be split in the middle of numbers, like the `,` in `123,456`
+* Decide how many punctuation characters to allow before breaking to a new line (currently it's infinite)
 * If a subtitle is too short and at the end of the audio, try to extend it back if possible (for example, if the previous subtitle is already extended, take back from it)
-* Decide how many punctuation characters to allow before breaking to a new line (currently it's infinite)
 * Add more clause separators, for even more special cases
 * Add option to output usable word or phoneme-level caption files (investigate how it's done on YouTube auto-captions)
 * Parse VTT's language